-The Graduate Studies in Business (GPB) programs are designed for working adults who hold baccalaureate degrees and who have a strong interest in the effective practice of business.
+The Graduate Studies in Management (GSM) programs are designed for working adults who hold baccalaureate degrees and who have a strong interest in the effective practice of management.
 The curriculum has practical orientation and involves significant preparation outside of class.
 A portfolio is required which provides a permanent record of the student's work and evidence of the student's growth throughout the program.
 A maximum of nine transfer and/or waiver credit hours may be accepted, provided work has been completed within the past five years.
-Waiver of the Environment courses may be approved based on the student's baccalaureate background and professional certification/s, by approval of the director of GPB programs in conjunction with the dean
+Waiver of the Environment courses may be approved based on the student's baccalaureate background and professional certification/s, by approval of the director of GSM programs in conjunction with the vice provost